jonasblanc/CS-341-Computer-graphics-labs-project/icg_solar_shading/Exercise5-Group9/readme.txt

 **Task 5.4: Custom mesh**

-We created a (beatiful) sculpture from scratch, exported it to the correct format and used it in the project.
+We created a (beautiful) sculpture from scratch, exported it to the correct format and used it in the project.

 Workload: